Neck-through-body construction: Pros

 Front & back of an Ibanez RG model with a central neck-through core laminate constructed of maple/purpleheart/maple running the length of the instrument.
 The glued-on wings are made from swamp ash.
-The top has a stained AAA grade flame maple cap.
+The top has a carefully stained AAAA grade flame maple cap leaving a border of unstained wood termed "natural binding".
 The heel of this instrument has been significantly chamfered to improve high-register access.

-A neck-thru guitar may sound warmer than a bolt-on construction instrument, with more sustain as well as better tuning stability and more easily attainable low fret action.
+With a neck through design there's more vibration transfer of the string across the single material that the stings are mounted upon.
+This should produce an instrument with more natural sustain and less muting of bass-end frequencies at the neck-to-body join area.
+As such, a neck-thru guitar may sound warmer than a bolt-on construction instrument with more sustain, better tuning stability and more easily attainable low fret action.
 Scientific studies on the subject are lacking, and at least one experiment seemed to contradict the logic.

+A neck through design, if well executed, should provide a more stable neck angle and theoretically should be able to tolerate and accommodate a lower string action.
+This lower action, plus the easier high fret access, makes a neck through design particularly suitable for lead and solo playing.
 In modern high-end bolt-on and set neck instruments the attainment of low action is often just as possible as with neck-thru instruments.

-It is of note that in many modern high end bolt-on guitar designs, the neck heel has been greatly chamfered and features flush mounted screws rather than a protruding neck plate to align the screws.
-Although there may still be a more bulky heel than found with a refined neck-through design, the practical differences between the two are negated if a bolt-on has a very reduced, sculpted heel mass.
+It is of note that in many modern high-end bolt-on guitar designs, the neck heel has been greatly chamfered and features flush mounted screws rather than a protruding neck plate to align the screws.
+Although there may still be a bulkier heel than found with a refined neck-through design, the practical differences between the two are negated if a bolt-on has a very reduced, sculpted heel mass.

 Neck-through construction on an early Ibanez Studio guitar.
 Despite its neck-thru construction, it has a bulky heel with little or no chamfering.
 This greatly negates the benefits of this more costly construction method.

 The construction of a neck-thru instrument makes it inherently more rigid than a bolt on instrument and therefore somewhat less susceptible to temperature and humidity changes.
-All guitars require maintenance and benefit from careful monitoring of humidity, but perhaps, electric neck-thru guitars require the least monitoring of all wooden guitars.
+All guitars require maintenance and benefit from careful monitoring of humidity, but perhaps, electric neck-thru guitars require the least monitoring of all wooden guitars, and perhaps all wooden fretted instruments.